What is the course sequence for the spring semester? Are all classes seven weeks?

 Is it too late to complete the Free Application for Federal Student Aid (FAFSA)?

 No. Complete your financial aid application by the priority deadline of March 1 for the fall semester and November 1 for the spring semester to ensure your financial aid eligibility has been determined before classes start.
 You can still complete the FAFSA and apply for financial aid after the priority deadline.
 Late financial aid applicants may need to pay tuition and fees if their financial aid award is not finalized by the start of the semester.
 If you become eligible for aid later in the semester, you may be reimbursed to the extent your aid covers your bill.

 The web address for the FAFSA is fafsa.govnew window.
-If you plan to attend MC this year, please list our school code which is 00691100.
+If you plan to attend MC, please list our school code which is 00691100.
 Visit our Financial Aid webpages for more information about how to apply for financial aid.

 Can I use my financial aid to buy books or a computer?

 Yes, you can.
 If you are awarded financial aid that covers your tuition and fees and there is any aid left over, we can give you a voucher to purchase books, supplies, and technology online at the MC bookstore.
 They will ship materials to you.

 I was accepted to another college and applied for financial aid there.
 I may be coming